--To protect social security numbers
+-Protect social security numbers

 -To protect customer information from misuse or unauthorized access

--To alert vendors whom you share data with to protect data shared with them
+-Alert vendors whom you share data with to protect data shared with them

 Should your business not meet the legal standards of your state for protecting data, you could be vulnerable to prosecution by your customers or clients if the information has been hacked or leaked.
 There are further regulations to adhere to depending on the industry you operate within.
 For instance, healthcare care professionals are advised to source specialist Healthcare Security to ensure they are compliant with HIPAA when they are taking care of patient details.